 FORT WORTH ART COMMISSION | Advising Fort Worth City Council

-The public is always welcome to attend Fort Worth Art Commission Meetings, which typically take place at 5:00 p.m. on the third Monday of the month.
-For more information on how to connect please review the agenda (forthcoming).
+The public is always welcome to attend Fort Worth Art Commission Meetings, which usually take place on the third Monday of the month at 5:30 p.m.
+Meeting agendas are posted the Thursday prior to each meeting on our homepage in the “FWPA News” section.

 Members of the public who wish to make comments during an Art Commission Meeting regarding a specific agenda item or a general topic pertaining to public art must fill out a comment card prior to the start of the meeting or by emailing a request to comment that includes your name, address, and agenda item to be commented on, no later than 12:00 noon on the day of the meeting.
 Comments are limited to three (3) minutes per speaker.